nathansmith/sublime-text-settings/README.md

 ---

-Also, I am using the RailsCasts (TextMate) theme, which works fine in Sublime.
+I am using the RailsCasts (TextMate) theme, which works fine in Sublime.
 You can download that theme here:

 http://railscasts.com/about